Euroregion Baltic: Executive Board

 Since 29 October 2010 the Executive Board of the Euroregion Baltic is the highest decision-making body of the organisation.
 According to the new Statutes adopted by Council on that day, the Executive Board consists of up to two representatives of the highest possible political rank and one permanent deputy nominated by each member organisation and the Chairperson of the Youth Board.
 The Board debates during formal meetings which may be ordinary or extraordinary.
 The meetings are held in English and in public unless the Board decides otherwise.
 Ordinary meetings must take place at least three times a year and they are summoned by the ERB President.
 Extraordinary meetings may take place at any time decided upon by the Board.
 Decisions of the Board are based on consensus and each member organisation as well as the Chair of the Youth Board all have one vote.
 The Board has the right to initiate and adopt changes to the ERB Statutes; prepare and approve long-term programmes, biennial actions plans and other strategic documents; prepare, adopt and implement resolutions, joint statements and positions; elect ERB President and Vice-President; approve annual activity reports from the ERB President; approve annual activity and financial reports from the International Permanent Secretariat and the Youth Board; decide on enlarging of the ERB territory and approve withdrawal or suspension of the Parties; establish ad hoc task forces; confer the title of the ERB honorary membership.

 The Executive Board also initiates the organisation of the ERB Annual Forum of Stakeholders.
-The idea of the Forum, which is not a decision making body, is to create a meeting platform facilitating discussion of relevant stakeholders from member organisations.
+The idea of the Forum, which is not a decision-making body, is to create a meeting platform facilitating discussion of relevant stakeholders from member organisations.
 The Forum is the arena for presenting opinions and interests of all ERB stakeholders such as member organisations, local communities, authorities, and also representatives of external organisations (leading politicians and high-ranking civil servants, national and EU representatives, experts and practitioners of territorial cooperation).
 The main goal of the Forum is to discuss important issues related to the ERB cooperation, in particular those concerning the European Union, Baltic Sea Region or EU – Russia relations.
 The Forum is responsible for formulating general recommendations for the ERB cooperation which then can be taken into account by the Executive Board.

 President

 The President of Euroregion Baltic chairs the meetings of the Executive Board and is the highest representative of the Euroregion.
 The President is authorised by the Executive Board to represent ERB externally and act on its behalf.
 As the Chair of the Executive Board, the President is assisted by the International Permanent Secretariat and ERB regional secretariats.
 The ERB Presidency and Vice-Presidency are held for one year and it rotates around all of the National Parties of the ERB cooperation who subsequently recommend their candidates to be finally approved by the ERB Executive Board.

-Sequence of ERB Presidencies in the coming years: